Carolyn has a specialist employment practice, and is Head of the 12KBW Employment and Discrimination Team.

-(2017) Representing a Company Secretary in the luxury retail sector in his interim relief application to restrain dismissal in light of his protected disclosures relating to non-compliance with the Companies Act and reporting obligations
+(2017) Acting for a Company Secretary in the luxury retail sector in interim relief proceedings to restrain dismissal in light of his protected disclosures relating to non-compliance with the Companies Act and other reporting obligations

-(2016) successfully representing an estate agent in his claim for whistleblowing detriment against his former employer, linked to allegations of misrepresentation of market share on online platforms to enhance bonus entitlement.
+(2016) Samad v.
+Felicity J Lord – successfully representing an estate agent in his claim for whistleblowing detriment, linked to allegations of misrepresentation of market share on online platforms.

 (2016) Reuby v.
 Unite the Union –representing the claimant (a union education tutor) in this high profile whistleblowing and trade union activities case, relating to the Union’s alleged use of zero hours contracts for its tutors.
-The case settled during the hearing.
 For press coverage of the case, see The Times, The Evening Standard, The Daily Mail.

 Carolyn has handled countless discrimination cases over the years, and she appears both at the Tribunal and appellate levels.
 She has litigated all types of protected characteristic, and is also experienced in the sphere of equal pay/equality of terms.
 She is an approachable and empathetic lawyer, who earns the trust of her clients and enjoys working collaboratively with them.

 Examples of her cases include –

 (2018) Equal pay case for a female service manager assigned to a public sector contract to which the Two Tier Workforce Code applied, which was the subject of a job evaluation study.
 Material factors of TUPE and market forces probed for indirect and direct sex taint.

 (2012) Representing the claimant, a senior HR officer, in a case involving territorial jurisdiction of disability discrimination legislation for an injury sustained overseas whilst on assignment, and overlapping issues of personal injury and discrimination in two jurisdictions.
 US attorneys and UK lawyers collaborated on the case.

 Patel v.
 Walkers Crisps Ltd (UKEAT/0177/09) Representing Walkers Crisps Ltd, part of the Pepsico group, defending a union backed group action of indirect age discrimination.

 A v Local Authority: successfully representing claimant in her claim for indirect sex discrimination and unfair dismissal against a London events centre.